cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2/USER_START_HERE/Build_Your_Own_Knowledge_Base_Tools/README.md

 ![](/assets/build_your_own_kb_screenshots/nifi_implementation/deploy-step5.png)

 3. Lastly, once your processors are up and running, and accepting HTTP POST Requests, you can use Postman (or `SamplePOSTRequestToNiFi.ipynb` within a session) to send your first sitemap to the flow.
+You can use the endpoint hostname and listening port on the last page of your deployment to form your POST request.

 Note, this implementation stores the downloaded files into a /tmp directory in hdfs.
 You will need to ensure you run the appropriate `hdfs fs -get <source> <destination>` or `hdfs fs -copyToLocal <source> <destination>` (or an S3 command equivalent) to get these into your `/data` directory in CML.
 Refer to https://docs.cloudera.com/machine-learning/cloud/import-data/topics/ml-accessing-data-from-hdfs.html for additional code and information.